 You need very little gear for doing portraits with natural light.
 Here are two lists; one for lighting with natural light and the other for off-camera flash.

-First, we'll go through equipment you'll more than likely require and then some optional items.
+First, we’ll go through the portrait photography equipment you’ll more than likely require and then some optional items.

 Camera Bodies – DSLR